json-api/json-api/format/index.md

 * `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

-A resource object **MAY** contain additional top-level members whose keys begin with an alphanumeric character.
+A resource object **MAY** contain additional top-level members.
 These members represent "attributes" and may contain any valid JSON value.

 If the value of an attribute is a JSON object or array, the member is called a *complex attribute*.
 The value is allowed to be any valid JSON structure.